Our standard reefer trailer specs.

 Standard Reefer Trailer Specs

 Welcome!
-In this article, we’re discussing standard reefer trailer specs and the maxium weight it can haul without exceeding the federal GVWR.
+This article discusses standard reefer trailer specs and the maximum weight it can haul without exceeding the federal GVWR.

-If you are looking to buy a standard reefer trailer, one question you might be asking yourself is, “How much weight can I haul?”
+If you are looking to buy a standard reefer trailer, you might ask yourself, “How much weight can I haul?”

-Here, we’ll review a standard reefer trailer and answer the question of how much product weight you can haul without going over the federal maximum allowable weight.
+Here, we’ll review a standard reefer trailer and answer how much product weight you can haul without exceeding the federal maximum allowable weight.

 0-55 degrees.
 Standard trailer is 80% of all applications.